Find the perfect set of wheels for your baby with our comprehensive guide to the best pushchair, buggy or stroller from birth to toddlerhood.

-Note that babies shouldn’t sit in car seats for more than two hours at a time, and car seats shouldn’t be used for sleeping.
-Don’t worry if your baby nods off in the car – most do – just make sure she doesn’t sit in it for too long.
+Babies shouldn’t sit in car seats for more than two hours at a time, and car seats shouldn’t be used for sleeping.
+Don’t worry if your baby nods off in the car – just make sure she doesn’t sit in it for too long.

-If you’re buying a pushchair for use from birth, choose either a pram with a carrycot or, if you’re short on storage space and don’t want to store a bulky carrycot once your baby outgrows it, go for a pushchair with a fully-reclinable seat unit that’s specifically suitable for newborns.
+If you’re buying a pushchair for use from birth, choose either a pram with a carrycot.
+Or, if you’re short on storage space and don’t want to store a bulky carrycot once your baby outgrows it, go for a pushchair with a fully-reclinable seat unit suitable for newborns.
 Some strollers aren’t suitable from birth but can be adapted by purchasing a newborn accessory kit.